 - Shoes should provide adequate support and safety.

-- No house shoes, shoes with wheels, flip-flops or SLIDES.
+- No house shoes, shoes with wheels, flip-flops, SLIDES, or CROCS.

 - Sandals are allowed (must have a back strap).